stephenhouser/f-engrave/README.md

 ## Compiling

 In the main directory run `build.sh`.
-This will create a clickable OSX Application named `f-engrave.app` that can then be distributed or moved to your Applications folder.
+This will create a clickable OSX Application in the ./dist directory named `f-engrave.app` that can then be distributed or moved to your Applications folder.

 There are a few complications with compilation that are not addressed in the macOS `build.sh` script and need to be handled manually before compiling.
 These stem from the System Integrity Protection on macOS (since 10.10) and the system Python packager, `py2app`.